thomasnyc/a3mega-deployment-set/tutorial.md

 ```bash
 ./gcluster deploy -d a3mega-deployment-set-main/a3mega-slurm-deployment-thomashk.yaml a3mega-deployment-set-main/a3mega-lustre-slurm-blueprint.yaml -w  --only primary,cluster
 ```

 ---

 ## **Cleaning Up 🧹**

 HPC clusters can be expensive, so it's critical to tear down your resources when you are finished.

-You can destroy the deployment by running the `ghpc destroy` command locally with the same deployment file.
+You can destroy the deployment by running the `gcluster destroy` command locally with the same deployment file.

 ```bash
 ./gcluster destroy a3mega-lustre-base --auto-approve